MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │ c  │
     =#

-We call queries constructed this way *primitives*, as they do not rely upon any other query.
+We call queries constructed this way primitives, as they do not rely upon any other query.
 There are also combinators, which build new queries from existing ones.